idio-lang/DIPS/idio-source/the-unix-shell/the-unix-shell.rst

 ``exec``.
 So is ``( ... )`` syntactic sugar for ``fork`` and run this block of code?

-You can use this as a hint that subshells are still on the ToDo list!

 .. _`group command`:

 Group Command